anuket-project/anuket-specifications/doc/common/roadmap.md

 <a name="1"></a>
 ## Overview
-* The activities of the Anuket community are articulated around [Projects](#project), [Milestones](#2.3) and [Releases](#release).
+* The activities of the Anuket CNTT community are articulated around [Projects](#project), [Milestones](#2.3) and [Releases](#release).
-* Anuket is embracing simultaneous delivery model, meaning that all contributing projects have to follow the cadence and intermediate milestones.
+* Anuket CNTT is embracing simultaneous delivery model, meaning that all contributing projects have to follow the cadence and intermediate milestones.
-* Each Anuket release is the only delivery vehicle and is common for all projects.
+* Each Anuket CNTT release is the only delivery vehicle and is common for all projects.
-* The Anuket current release plan is available [here](./release_notes/release_process.md).
+* The Anuket CNTT current release plan is available [here](./release_notes/release_process.md).

 <p align="center"><img src="./figures/Release Lifecycle.png" alt="scope" title="Milestones" width="100%"/></p>